 Our Adobe Experience Manager review gives you what you need to know before choosing this content management system (CMS).
-Adobe Experience Manager (AEM) is a comprehensive CMS for building websites, mobile apps, and forms.
-It also offers user-generated content management, rich digital asset management, and marketing campaign content management across all digital marketing channels, including mobile, newsletters, micro-sites, landing pages, and websites.
+Adobe Experience Manager (AEM) is a comprehensive CMS for building websites.

-- It allows you to design and implement targeted, localized marketing campaigns that are further enhanced by real-time analytics.
+- Design and implement targeted, localized marketing campaigns that are further enhanced by real-time analytics.

-- You can also create your own member groups, online communities, and forums with advanced moderation tools.
+- Create member groups, online communities, and forums with advanced moderation tools.

 Adobe AEM CMS History

 The Adobe Marketing Cloud collection was introduced in October 2012.
 The cloud services includes eight applications.
 They are Adobe Analytics, Adobe Media Optimizer, Adobe Social, Adobe Target, Audience Manager, Adobe Experience Manager, Adobe Campaign, and Primetime.
 Adobe AEM was previously called Adobe CQ5 but the name was changed to focus on offering a good user experience.
 Hence the new name Adobe Experience Manager.
 Major brands are now migrating over to AEM with out actually knowing what they are getting into.

 10 popular sites that use Adobe Experience Manager

 If you’re looking for an SEO friendly simple CMS, AEM is not the right choice.
 One of the biggest things to know about Adobe AEM is that page elements that are important to SEO like meta titles and descriptions are consider custom add ons.
 This means that if you don’t know about SEO you will not know that you need to add these things as customer add ons.
 It’s very surprising that in 2017 Adobe has managed to build a CMS that is not SEO friendly and that doesn’t provide basic page level elements.